-Audio Episode[spreaker type=player resource=”episode_id=48433688″ width=”100%” height=”200px” theme=”light” playlist=”false” playlist-continuous=”false” chapters-image=”true” episode-image-position=”left” hide-logo=”false” hide-likes=”false” hide-comments=”false” hide-sharing=”false” hide-download=”false”]
+Audio Episode[spreaker type=player resource=”episode_id=51939430″ width=”100%” height=”200px” theme=”dark” playlist=”false” playlist-continuous=”false” chapters-image=”true” episode-image-position=”left” hide-logo=”false” hide-likes=”false” hide-comments=”false” hide-sharing=”false” hide-download=”false”]

-You don’t have a lot of time, but you still want to learn and you wait to express yourself in English every day I get it.
-And that’s why I created English Express.
-This is your host Danny and this is English Express everyday we’ll have a very short episode in which you will learn and you wait to express yourself in English.
+[00:00:00] Danny: You don’t have a lot of time, but you still want to learn a new way to express yourself in English every day.
+I get it, and that’s why I created English Express.
+This is your host, Danny, and this is English Express.
+Every day we’ll have a very short episode in which you will learn a new way to express yourself in English.

 [00:00:23] Never stop learning, even if you don’t have a lot of time for it.
 Listen to English Express.